-Previously, I was a Young Investigator at the Allen Institute for AI from 2019–2022 where I worked with Noah A. Smith and Yejin Choi.
-During that time I also had a courtesy appointment in the Paul G. Allen School of Computer Science & Engineering at the University of Washington.
-I did my PhD in the Heidelberg University NLP Group, where I was advised by Anette Frank.
+Previously, I was a Young Investigator at the Allen Institute for AI (2019–2022), working with Noah A. Smith and Yejin Choi, and held a courtesy appointment in the Paul G. Allen School of Computer Science & Engineering at the University of Washington.
+I earned my PhD from the Heidelberg University NLP Group, where I was advised by Anette Frank.
 Prior to receiving my PhD in 2019, I completed B.Sc.
 (2013) and M.Sc.
 (2015) in Mathematics at the University of Zagreb.

 News